KarlOlson/Seed_scalable_complete/README.md

 3. Build the emulation.
 For this example, cd to `examples/A00-simple-peering/`, and run `python3 ./simple-peering.py`.
 The container files will be created inside the `output/` folder.
 For some examples, such as `B02-mini-internet-with-dns`, they depend on other examples, so you need to run those examples first.
 This is part of our component design.
 4. Build and run the containers.
 First `cd output/`, then do `docker-compose build && docker-compose up`.
 The emulator will start running.
 Give it a minute or two (or longer if your emulator is large) to let the routers do their jobs.
 5. Optionally, start the seedemu web client.
 Open a new terminal window, navigate to the project root directory, cd to `client/`, and run `docker-compose build && docker-compose up`.
 Then point your browser to http://127.0.0.1:8080/map.html, and you will see the entire emulator.
 Use the filter box if you want to see the packet flow.
+6. It doesn't quite appear that ganache is fully automated to start yet and seems like I have to manually enable it one the environment launches.
+Go into the seed web client, click on the `ix100` device and then click `connect`.
+This will bring up the command prompt for that device.
+Deploy ganache by entering `$ ganache -a 200 -p 8545 -h 10.100.0.100 --deterministic`.
+Optionally, you can add `--database.dbPath /ganache` if you want to store and maintain the updates on the chain.
+I typically dont.
+7. Establish the contract and the initial conditions by running `$python3 compile.py` followed by `python3 deploy.py ACCOUNT0`.
+Once this is setup, you can run `account_script.py` to bulk deploy ASNs and Prefix's to the contract.
+Within here you can specify the ASNs you want authorized for the chain by defining line 16 values.
+So if you pick `asn_number=[151,152]` as the values, this will load the blockchain by assigning those ASNs to Account 151 and Account 152 along with their prefixes: 10.151.0.0/24 and 10.152.0.0/24.
+Those routers will then have to validate their actions on the chain when advertising.

+## Known issues/To be worked.

+1. When deploying the seed environment, the `ix100` start script does not seem to autoload the blockchain and maintain it live.
+When I connect, it does not seem to be running and must be manually started.
+2. I have not automated the deployment of the blockchain configuration into the docker build script yet...trying to determine if that is the best approach or if a little bit of automated manual effort is better.
+3. The proxy is not autoloaded currently.
+When I manually load it goes into listening but does not seem to capture any traffic or begin chain validation.
+Not sure why at the moment.
+4. Looks like when deploying larger ASN counts that everything begins at 150 and counts upward.
+So the first 150 ganache accounts don't really provide any value at the moment.
+Not an issue, but something to be aware of.

 ## Documentation